Taj-2005/LabChainX/SETUP.md

 3. Create a database user
 4. Get connection string
 5. Replace `<password>` and `<dbname>` in the connection string

+**For Cloudinary (Image Uploads):**
+1. Go to [Cloudinary](https://cloudinary.com) and sign up for a free account
+2. Navigate to Dashboard
+3. Copy your:
+   - Cloud Name
+   - API Key
+   - API Secret
+4. Add them to `.env.local` as shown above

 #### Step 3: Run Development Server